Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-offers opportunities for pupils to reinforce their understanding of factors and multiples, and to become confident in using this vocabulary.
+offers opportunities to reinforce pupils' understanding of factors and multiples.
+They will become confident in using this vocabulary.
 It also gives them the chance to justify their solutions and to be creative by making their own chains.

 Encourage pupils to work on the different questions, ideally in pairs so that they have somone with whom to discuss their ideas.
 They could work on paper or mini-whiteboards, and access to calculators might be useful.
 You might like the class to be at computers so they can manipulate the spreadsheet themselves and check their solutions.
 You may have to discuss what is meant by 'largest' and